-- Inspect tank containment areas regularly to identify problems (e.g., cracks, corrosion, leaks) with components such as fittings, pipe connections, and valves.
+- Inspect tank containment areas regularly to identify problems (e.g., cracks, corrosion, leaks) with components, such as fittings, pipe connections, and valves.
 Replace or repair tanks that are leaking, corroded, or otherwise deteriorating.
-Document and keep all inspection records. - Sweep and clean the tank storage area regularly.
+Document and keep all inspection records. - Sweep and clean the tank storage area regularly. - Refer to S426 Spills of Oil and Hazardous Substances, and S455 BMPs for Spill Prevention and Cleanup. - Refer to BMP 16: Storage of Liquids in Aboveground Tanks.

-5. Parking Lot Maintenance and Storage of Vehicles and Equipment
+5. Parking lot maintenance and storage of vehicles and equipment